 Due to the terrain, wildlife, and sudden change in weather conditions, tents are a required shelter for a Philmont trek and therefore all crew members are required to sleep in a tent.
 Bivy sacks and hammocks are not acceptable.
 Every member of your crew should be able to set up, take down, and fold the tent.
 Philmont uses two-person, free standing backpacking tents (foot print - 4'6" x 7'4") called "The Thunder Ridge".
-These tents have been designed in cooperation with MSR.
-The tent requires 6-8 stakes, weighs 5 lb.
+The tent is durable, requires 6-8 stakes (not provided), weighs 5 lb.
 4 oz., and is available for your use at no charge.

 Space for tents in most campsites is limited.
-Use of two-person tents minimizes the footprint and avoids ¬-encroaching on the "Bearmuda" Triangle.
-Two one-person tents take up nearly twice as much space as one
+Use of two-person tents minimizes the footprint and avoids --encroaching on the "Bearmuda" Triangle (see pg.
+24).
+Two one-person tents take up nearly twice as much space as one 2-person tent.

-2-person tent.
 A 5' x 7' waterproof ground cloth must be used under each tent.
 These are not provided with the Philmont tents.

-Philmont introduced a program in 2015 to wash each tent as necessary.
+A tent washing station is located at Services for the washing of tents and dining flys.
 Crews are asked to help with this process as they return the equipment they have checked out.
 If you choose to provide your own tent it must be a two-person tent and free of all food smells.
 If you think your tent may have been compromised by food smells, please use a Philmont tent.